InsertAnywhere: Geometrically Grounded and Optics-Aware Video Object Insertion: Experiments

 \subsection{Experimental Setup}

 \textbf{Evaluation Dataset. } We introduce VOIBench, a new benchmark designed to rigorously assess video object insertion.
-The dataset consists of 50 video clips covering a broad spectrum of settings, such as indoor scenes, outdoor environments, and natural landscapes, with each video containing pairs of two objects.
+VOIBench spans three axes that jointly stress geometric and photometric robustness: \emph{scene} (indoor / outdoor / natural), \emph{occlusion} (none / dynamic / initially-occluded), and \emph{lighting} (daylight / indoor / low-light), giving the benchmark broad coverage and evaluative power.
+The dataset consists of 200 video clips covering a broad spectrum of settings, such as indoor scenes, outdoor environments, and natural landscapes, with each video containing a pair of objects.
 We crawled contextually relevant objects for each scene.

-As a result, the total number of generated videos used for evaluation is 100.
+\textbf{Baselines and Evaluation Metrics. } We evaluate against top commercial tools (Pika-Pro~\cite{pikaadditions2025}, Kling~\cite{Kling}) and representative open-source models (AnyV2V \cite{ku2024anyv2v}, ReVideo~\cite{mou2024revideo}, Señorita~\cite{zi2025senorita}), as well as a VACE-based variant (VACE$_{\text{our mask}}$), conditioned on our generated mask, to ensure fair VOI evaluation.
+We also report ablation results to isolate the impact of our proposed components.